cskaza/cszcms/README.md

 # csz-cms
-CMS with Codeigniter and Bootstrap.
+Content Management System (CMS) with Codeigniter and Bootstrap.

 Now, we start developed first version.